 Our most valuable service.
-A first meeting with a JFL lawyer provides you with an initial assessment and recommendations.
+The first meeting with a Jennings Family Law attorney provides you with an initial assessment and recommendations.
 This is an opportunity to understand the laws surrounding your circumstances, what options are available to move you forward, and a first idea of your legal entitlements.

 We have been mediating since 2005.
 We will help you reach a settlement, avoid conflict, keeps the family resources in the family, and satisfy legal requirements.
 Our clients are prepared for mediation and effectively negotiate their settlement.
 Mediation is a preferred method of dispute resolution for the lawyers at JFL, as it is typically faster, less expensive, and more creative than a standard court process.